ybgskr12/Reforestation/README.md

-## What did the Red light say to the Green light?
-Don't look at me I'm changing!
+## Two parrots are sitting on a perch.
+One turns to the other and asks, "do you smell fish?"